ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Method

-Here, $\Pi(\cdot)$ denotes the perspective projection, which projects 3D objects onto a 2D image with the same resolution as the target video. $\text{H}_\text{t}$ is the simulated hair geometry at time $\text{t}$, and $\text{M}_\text{t}$ represents the human model at time $\text{t}$, defined by the human pose at time $\text{t}$.
+where $\Pi(\cdot)$ denotes the perspective projection, which projects 3D objects onto a 2D image with the same resolution as the target video. $\text{H}_\text{t}$ is the simulated hair geometry at time $\text{t}$, and $\text{M}_\text{t}$ represents the human model at time $\text{t}$, decided by the human pose at time $\text{t}$.
 This operation is applied to all frames along the camera trajectory, yielding $\text{I}_{\text{proj},1:\text{T}}$.
 This design enables explicit control over camera pose, as validated by the bullet-time effect in \Fig{fig:bullet}.

-\paragraph{Geometric feature extraction.} After obtaining the sequence $\text{I}_{\text{proj},1:\text{T}}$, we extract geometric features as control signals.
-For hair, we use strand map~\cite{zheng2023hairstep}, which resemble orientation map but disambiguate directional conflicts and are smoothed by using a neural network as estimator.
-For human pose, we adopt sparse 2D dwpose encodings~\cite{yang2023effective}.
-These features are then merged into a single RGB control image using a hair mask $B_{\text{hair}}$, which is a binary mask indicating regions where hair occludes the human model.
+\textbf{Geometric feature extraction.} After obtaining $\text{I}_{\text{proj},1:\text{T}}$, we extract geometric features as control signals.
+For hair, we use strand map~\cite{zheng2023hairstep}, which resemble orientation map but disambiguate directional conflicts.
+For human pose, we use sparse 2D Dwpose encodings~\cite{yang2023effective}.
+Since the simulated 3D geometry is available at inference time, strand maps can also be extracted analytically, which may be more efficient.
+However, since analytical strand maps are unavailable for the training data, we use estimated strand maps as in HairStep~\cite{zheng2023hairstep} and apply the same estimator at inference time to maintain training-inference consistency.

+The two features are then merged into a three-channel RGB control image using a hair mask $B_{\text{hair}}$ that indicates where hair occludes the human body.
 Formally, the geometric extraction $G$ can be written as:

-Here, $\Phi_{\text{strand}}(\cdot)$ and $\Phi_{\text{pose}}(\cdot)$ denote the feature extraction processes for strand map and human pose, respectively, both are neural networks in our implementation. $\text{C}_{\text{t}}$ is the control signal for frame $\text{t}$ which has same resolution as the output video.
+where $\Phi_{\text{strand}}(\cdot)$ and $\Phi_{\text{pose}}(\cdot)$ denote the feature extraction processes for strand map and human pose, respectively, both are neural networks in our implementation. $\text{C}_{\text{t}}$ is the control signal for frame $\text{t}$ which has same resolution as the output video.
 We show an example of control signal extraction in \Fig{fig:cs}.
 We obtain $\text{C}_{1:\text{T}}$ by applying this extraction to all projected frames $\text{I}_{\text{proj},1:\text{T}}$, which serve as per-frame control signals for video diffusion model (\Sect{sec:method:diffusion}).